From core to envelope: revealing the deep dynamics of stars with two convective zones: Conclusion

 \section{Conclusion}

-In this work, we presented the first 3D simulations of the dynamics of a star with two convective zones. {Indeed, F-type stars possess both an external convective envelope and a small convective core, surrounding a stably stratified radiative interior.} In order to investigate the respective contribution from the core and the envelope in the excitation of $g$ modes, we compared a full-extent model (Full) with a coreless model (EnvCZ) and a model with no convective envelope model (CoreCZ).
+In this work, we presented the first 3D simulations of the dynamics of a solar-type star with two convective zones.
+F-type stars possess both an external convective envelope and a small convective core that surrounds a stably stratified radiative interior.
+In order to investigate the respective contribution from the core and the envelope in the excitation of $g$ modes, we compared a full-extent model (Full) with a coreless model (EnvCZ) and a model with no convective envelope model (CoreCZ).
 We also highlighted the crucial role that the convective core plays regarding the excitation of the modes, as it prevents high-degree modes from forming in the non-asymptotic high-frequency range.
 By integrating the signal on the stellar disc in order to compute pseudo-observational time series, we demonstrated that, despite their evanescence, $g$ modes maintain their coherent integrity up to the top of the convective turbulent layer, which supports the claim that they have a detectable observable signature at the stellar photosphere.

-This work paves the way for a systematic search of $g$ modes signature in the F-type solar-like pulsators that will be observed by the PLATO mission.
+This work paves the way for a systematic search for $g$ -modes signatures in the F-type solar-like pulsators that will be observed by the PLATO mission.
 A first attempt at such an analysis was performed by \citet{Breton2023} considering the 34 F-type solar pulsators with the best characterisation in the \textit{Kepler} mission \citep{Borucki2010,Mathur2014,Davies2016,Lund2017,SilvaAguirre2017}, but definitive conclusions could not be drawn given the limited size of the sample.
-Given the low amplitude of the modes, they will indeed have to be looked for in large sample of stars, considering analysis techniques built on solid statistical ground.
+Given the low amplitude of the modes, they will have to be looked for in a large sample of stars and using analysis techniques built on solid statistical ground.